21 Denver Tips That Will Save You From Altitude Sickness, Bad Decisions, and Tourist Traps

 Wynkoop — Colorado's first brewpub (1988).
 Pool tables, solid beers, good bar food.

-Cerebral Brewing — Newer, smaller, making some of the most interesting beers in the city.
+Cerebral Brewing — Newer, smaller, pouring some of the most interesting beers in the city.

 Ratio Beerworks (RiNo) — Excellent IPAs, cool patio with murals.

 Flights run $8-14 for 4 tasters.
-Download the Denver Beer Trail app.
+Download the Denver Beer Trail app and follow it.

 13. Larimer Square for Upscale Dining

 Denver's oldest block — Victorian buildings draped in lights.
 Rioja (Mediterranean, $25-40 entrees) and Tamayo (modern Mexican, rooftop patio with mountain views) are the standouts.
-Best on weekend evenings when the entire block glows.
+Go on a weekend evening, when the entire block glows.

 14. Rocky Mountain Oysters Aren't What You Think

-They're deep-fried bull testicles.
-A Colorado novelty.
-They taste like chewy chicken nuggets.
+They're deep-fried bull testicles — a Colorado novelty that tastes like chewy chicken nuggets.
 Try them once at Buckhorn Exchange (Denver's oldest restaurant, since 1893) just to say you did.

 15. Tipping Is 18-20%

-Standard American tipping.
-Budget it into your meal costs.
+Standard American tipping, so budget it into your meal costs.
 Service industry workers in Colorado rely on tips — the minimum wage doesn't cover Denver's rent.

 Sightseeing (Tips 16-19)